msywensky/nativescript-phone/README.md

 phone.groupMessage("212-555-1234", "My message");
 ```

-This method also supports a promise.
+This method also returns a promise.
 Use as so to define actions after the user has either canceled or sent the message.

 ```js
     phone.groupMessage(["905-555-5555", "905-555-4444"], "this is body").then(function(args){